Fenenna of Kuyavia: Birth and Name

 Fenenna's parentage is confirmed in the Genealogia sanctae Hedwigis (literally: Genealogy of Saint Hedwig).
 The marriage of her parents is placed around the first half of February 1268.
-If she was the oldest child of the ducal couple, she could have born at the end of that year.
+If she was the oldest child of the ducal couple, she could have been born at the end of that year.
 She was married in 1290, and in accordance with the Canonical Law of that time, the legal age to celebrate a marriage was 12 years old; but two years later, in 1292, she gave birth to her only child, probably at 15 years.
 Accordingly, her date of birth could be between 1268 and 1277.
 Among the offspring of Duke Ziemomysł, Fenenna has been placed as the second child, between Euphemia (who died in infancy) and Leszek.

 Fenenna's name was chosen from the Bible (later translated by Jakub Wujek), as one of the two wives of Elkanah, father of the Prophet Samuel.
 This uncommon name was rarely used in Poland, and Fenenna was the only member of the Piast dynasty who bore it.